smithhmark/sgroupby_shootout/README.md

 ### Phase 1
 The first phase is to do some "hard-coded" group bys.

+examples:
+ - In the dev data:
+   - what is highest number of new cases in a day any country has seen?
+   - what country had the most new cases on `<specific date>`

 Candidates for the first round:
  - Python
    - naive python